chrisgwgreen/pippo/README.md

 ## CONGRATULATIONS DAVI!!!
 ### Welcome to the nerd club (again).
-When Moni suggested getting you a present for your gradution (well done btw :D) I thought I'd make one instead and open up another super awesome world of nerdiness/coolness (to us... not them :P)!
+When Moni suggested getting you a present for your gradution (well done btw 🤓) I thought I'd make one instead and open up another super awesome world of nerdiness/coolness (to us... not them 🤫)!

 The code below controls an [ESP8266](https://www.wemos.cc/en/latest/d1/d1_mini.html) (an [Arduino](https://www.arduino.cc/) compatible microcontroller) thats written in C++ (kinda... they made thier own language to make things easier but its very C++ like).